CpaterCodes/CV/README.md

 My name is Charlie Paterson, and I am a developer-in-training with a passion for art and a desire for knowledge and skill aquisition.
 I hold a 2:1 BSc in Psychology and like to research topics and come up with creative solutions.
-I find tech to be an area which presents me with a deep trove of technical knowledge to research as needed, while also providing a smorgasbord of opportunities to think creatively and solve problems.
+I find tech to be an area which presents me with a lot of technical knowledge to research as needed, while also providing a smorgasbord of opportunities to think creatively and solve problems.
-Furthermore, I have a desire to work as part of a team and it is particularly in the tech industry where team spirit is a crucial component of the workflow.
+Furthermore, I have a desire to work as part of a team and find the common practice of pair programming in the tech industry to be great for my productivity and idea generation.

 ## Skills

 #### Research/Analysis

-When I am looking for answers to a question of mine, the feeling of putting information together is one I find to be magical.
+When I am looking for answers to a question of mine, the feeling of delving into a subject to get to that point is always an adventure I value.
 For the final year of my Psychology degree, me and a set of students were tasked with writing dissertations with theses relevant to data from a variety of experiments we recruited participants for and then subsequently analysed.

 I personally took interest in the relationship between theory of mind (ability to attribute mental states to others) and the ability to detect lies.
 I consulted a number of papers and sources in order to understand the relevant academic literature and